Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Yeah, it's absolutely amazing.

-scarce and what food they did have was brought to them by wallenberg himself in the dark of the night
+And what food they did have was brought to them by Wallenberg himself in the dark of the night.

-and that was just the most incredible feeling wow isn't that ridiculous like it's heartbreaking
+And that was just the most incredible feeling.

-But then that country's enemies like Russia are bombing you as well.
+But then that country's enemy is like Russia are bombing you as well.

-So you're just like, it's just what a nightmarish scenario from all angles.
+So you're just like, it's just what a nightmareish scenario from all angles.

 Yeah, absolutely awful.

-I don't know another way to sort of say it, but they just think he's incredible.
+I don't know another way to sort of say it, but they just, they think he's incredible.

 Some of the anecdotal stories, like I was saying, are amazing.